 Kuala Terannganu is accessible via bus and car, but the fastest and easiest way to reach it by taking a flight via Kuala Lumpur, either on AirAsia or Malaysia Airlines.
 The Crystal Mosque is the most ubiquitous in Kuala Terannganu, by a long shot, so once you arrive in the city center, it's a quick and easy taxi ride (or, depending upon where you stay, how much time you have and what the weather's doing, walk) away.

-One of the best times to visit the Crystal Mosque (and one of the most fascinating times to visit Malaysia, or any Muslim country for that matter) is during the Holy Month of Ramadan, during which huge crowds of faithful create not only a special, palpable energy but also amazing photo opportunities.
+One of the best times to visit the Crystal Mosque (Malaysia in generally really, or any Muslim country for that matter) is during the Holy Month of Ramadan, during which huge crowds of faithful create not only a special, palpable energy but also amazing photo opportunities.
 Check online learn when Ramadan is or the year you're reading this article.